What is an Income Statement?

 Income Statement Purpose #1

-Mainly, income statements are prepared for the purpose of assessing a company’s financial performance over a specific period of time.
+Mainly, income statements are prepared for assessing a company’s financial performance over a specific period of time.
 The performance could be presented quarterly or yearly.
 Various stakeholders are interested in knowing how well the company is functioning, which are the business activities that it has undertaken, what are its revenue and expense figures for the year etc. For instance, the following income statement of a toy company shows us its performance during the year 2018.